-- (b) Cross-zonal: means a set of physical transmission lines linking the smallest area between adjacent LFC areas and bidding zones; - (c) Cross-zonal capacity: means the cross-zonal transmission capacity between two bidding zones belonging to the same RR TSO or between RR TSOs or between zones where the TSO-BSP model is developed; - (d) Cross-zonal capacity parameters: means the parameters defined by neighbouring RR TSOs or by a TSO (in case two or more bidding zones belong to that TSO control area) such as the maximum and minimum limits of the cross-zonal capacity; - (e) Expert group(s): means the body including nominated experts of all RR TSOs (both Member and Observer) of the Implementation project and RR-Platform to fulfil the requirements defined in the RRIF; - (f) Implementation project: means the project which implements the RR-Platform; - (g) Member: means the RR TSO who is a member of the Implementation project and/or RR-Platform and has decision making power to participate in the decision-making according to Article 10; - (h) Market participants: means such BSPs and BRPs impacted by the Implementation project and/or the implementation of the RR-Platform in the RR countries; - (i) Net position: means the netted sum of electricity export and import for each delivery period for a bidding zone.
-In the scope of this RRIF, the net position corresponds to the netted sum of electricity export and import for each delivery period for a bidding zone, resulting from RR-Platform; - (j) Observer: means: - a. the RR TSOs participating in the Implementation project and/or RR-Platform, not as a Member, without decision making power and without a neighbouring RR TSO; or - b. the TSOs participating in the Implementation project, not as a Member, without decision making power. - (k) Region: means a geographical area that covers all the RR TSOs which will use the RR-Platform; - (l) RR-Platform: means the European platform for the exchange of balancing energy from replacement reserves; - (m) RR TSOs: means the TSOs performing the RR process pursuant to the Article 144 and Part IV of the SO Regulation; - (n) RR country: means a country for which there is a RR TSO; - (o) Social welfare: in the context of Activation Optimisation Function, means the total surplus of the participating TSOs obtained from satisfying their RR demands submitted to the RR-Platform and the total surplus of BSPs resulting from the activation of their associated submitted Bids.
-The curve consisting of positive TSO RR balancing energy needs submitted to the RR-Platform and downward BSP RR Bids submitted to the RR-Platform constitutes the consumer curve, and therefore indicates the maximum price consumers (TSOs and BSPs) are willing to pay for consuming RR balancing energy.
-On the other hand, the curve consisting of negative TSO RR balancing energy needs submitted to the RR-Platform and upward BSP Bids submitted to the RR-Platform constitutes the supply curve, and therefore shows the minimum price they are willing to receive for supplying RR balancing energy.
+- (b) Cross-zonal: means a set of physical transmission lines linking the smallest area between adjacent LFC areas and bidding zones; - (c) Cross-zonal capacity: is the cross-zonal transmission capacity between two bidding zones belonging to the same RR TSO or between RR TSOs or between zones where the TSO-BSP model is developed; - (d) Cross-zonal capacity parameters: are the parameters defined by neighbouring RR TSOs or by a TSO (in case two or more bidding zones belong to that TSO control area) such as the maximum and minimum limits of the cross-zonal capacity; - (e) Expert group(s): means the body including nominated experts of all RR TSOs (both Member and Observer) of the Implementation project and RR-Platform to fulfil the requirements defined in the RRIF; - (f) Implementation project: means the project which implements the RR-Platform; - (g) Interconnection controllability, or Desired flow range: is a limitation expressed as a minimum and/or maximum flow on an interconnector, which can be requested by RR TSOs with the aim of ensuring network security and stability; - (h) Member: means the RR TSO who is a member of the Implementation project and/or RR-Platform and has decision making power to participate in the decision-making according to Article 10; - (i) Market Participants: means such BSPs and BRPs impacted by the Implementation project and/or the implementation of the RR-Platform in the RR countries; - (j) Net position: is the netted sum of electricity export and import for each delivery period for a bidding zone.
+In the scope of this RRIF, the net position corresponds to the netted sum of electricity export and import for each delivery period for a bidding zone, resulting from RR-Platform; - (k) Observer: means - (i) the RR TSOs participating in the Implementation project and/or RR-Platform, not as a Member, without decision making power and without a neighbouring RR TSO, or; - (ii) the TSOs participating in the Implementation project, not as a Member, without decision making power. - (1) Region: means a geographical area that covers all the RR TSOs which will use the RR-Platform; - (m) RR-Platform: is the European platform for the exchange of balancing energy from replacement reserves; - (n) RR TSOs: means the TSOs performing the RR process pursuant to the Article 144 and Part IV of the SOGL; - (o) RR Country: means a country for which there is a RR TSO; - (p) Social Welfare: in the context of Activation Optimization Function, is the total surplus of the participating TSOs obtained from satisfying their RR demands submitted to the RR platform and the total surplus of BSPs resulting from the activation of their associated submitted Bids.
+The curve consisting of positive TSO RR balancing energy needs submitted to the RR platform and downward BSP RR Bids submitted to the RR platform constitutes the consumer curve, and therefore indicates the maximum price consumers (TSOs and BSPs) are willing to pay for consuming RR balancing energy needs submitted to the RR platform and upward BSP Bids submitted to the RR platform constitutes the supply curve, and therefore shows the minimum price they are willing to receive for supplying RR balancing energy.
 Social Welfare is the total benefit from the RR balancing energy transactions, and therefore is made up of the area corresponding to the consumer and the supply surplus;